sipgate-io/io-labs-crm-example/README.md

 ```

 ### Download a Vosk language model

 First, you need a speech recognition model for your language.
 You can download a pre-trained model from the [Vosk project page](https://alphacephei.com/vosk/models).
+In this example, we will make use of the smallest pre-trained model for the german language.
+If you want to achieve higher accuracy in your parses you can make use of the larger models provided on the Vosk model page.

 After completing the download, extract the contents of the archive into the folder `model` inside of your project root folder.
-Example for the small model in german:

 ```bash
 wget https://alphacephei.com/vosk/models/vosk-model-small-de-0.15.zip